AAdam7/ec-app/README.md

 EclipseApp:

 - After load list of items, Click any BUTTON to see console details (ID/PRICE)
-- Mobile/Desktop Flex, css need rebuild... etc.
+- Mobile/Desktop Flex, styling/css need rebuild... etc.
 - Due to current TechTest nature some components are more/less complex, for explain please chat with me.

 - App should be like attached screenshots below.